Monoidal Bousfield Localizations and Algebras over Operads: Preservation of Commutative Monoids

-Preservation of $L$-acyclics is the same as preservation of $L$-local equivalences as can be seen for example via the rectification axiom and the property that cofibrant objects are flat.
-So we see that when we specialize Theorem \ref{thm:loc-preserves-cmon-axiom} to the model category of equivariant spectra and to localizations of the form $L$ we precisely recover the theorem of Hill and Hopkins.
+That preservation of $L$-acyclics is the same as preservation of $L$-local equivalences as can be seen via the rectification axiom and the property that cofibrant objects are flat, but it is easier to observe that this equivalence holds for any stable localization in any stable model category (because consideration of cofibers allows one to reduce to the study of nullifications).
+In \cite{hill-hopkins}, several equivalent conditions are given in order for a localization to preserve commutative structure.
+Condition (4) above is equivalent to the condition that, for all $L$-acyclics $Z$ and for all subgroups $H$, $N_H^GZ$ is $L$-acyclic.
+Hence, Theorem \ref{thm:recover-hill-preservation} sharpens Theorem \ref{thm:hill-hopkins-preservation} to make it an `if and only if' result.

-Recall that in Theorem \ref{thm:localization-preservation-families} we gave minimal conditions for a Bousfield localization to preserve $E_\infty^G$-structure.
-Theorem \ref{thm:preservation-if-rectification} implies the same conditions will guarantee preservation of strict commutative structure because equivariant spectra satisfy rectification (see the Appendix to \cite{blumberg-hill}).
-Thus, we have improved on Theorem \ref{thm:hill-hopkins-preservation} and obtained sharper, easier to check conditions.
+Another equivalent formulation states that preservation occurs whenever the functors $(E_G \Sigma_n)_+ \wedge_{\Sigma_n} (-)^{\wedge n}$ preserve $L$-acyclicity.
+This condition can be verified via the skeletal filtration of $E_G \Sigma_n$ into a homotopy colimit of $\Sigma_n$-free $G \times \Sigma_n$ sets $T$ of the form $(G \times \Sigma_n)/\Gamma$ where $\Gamma$ is the graph of a subgroup.
+This formulation of what is required for $L$ to preserve commutativity is at the heart of the arguments in \cite{kervaire} and \cite{blumberg-hill} and allows for the preservation machinery to be extended to $N_\infty$-operads in \cite{gutierrez-white-equivariant}.
+The condition is analogous to the non-equivariant condition that functors $(E \Sigma_n)_+ \wedge_{\Sigma_n} (-)^{\wedge n}$ preserve $L$-acyclicity.

+The Appendix to \cite{blumberg-hill} proves that, for any complete $N_\infty$-operad $P$ whose spaces have the homotopy type of $G\times \Sigma_n$-CW complexes, then $P$-algebras are Quillen equivalent to commutative monoids.
+Hence, Theorem \ref{thm:preservation-if-rectification} implies the same conditions from Theorem \ref{thm:recover-hill-preservation} are equivalent to preservation of $P$-algebras for any (hence all) complete $N_\infty$-operad $P$ whose spaces have the homotopy type of $G\times \Sigma_n$-CW complexes.
+Preservation results for non-complete $N_\infty$-operads and for $\sF-N_\infty$-operads can be found in Section 7 of \cite{gutierrez-white-equivariant}.